Common Types of Bullying That Everyone Should Know

 Different Types of Bullying

 - Parenting Tips

-So, if you are a teen parent, you need to pay close attention to your kid’s behavior to see if he’s doing well at the school.
-Ignoring this problem can lead to serious issues as bullying can be devastating for your kid’s self-esteem and confidence.
+So, if you are a parent of a young teen, you need to pay close attention to your kid’s behavior to see if he’s doing well at school.
+Ignoring this problem can lead to serious issues, as bullying can be devastating for your kid’s self-esteem and confidence.